greenfield01/alx-system_engineering-devops/0x02-shell_directions/README.md

+#!/bin/bash
-echo 'this test is brain cracking'
+echo "this test is brain cracking"